efunnuga-bamidele/problemSolvingTool/README.md

-# Problem SOlving Tracker Application
+# Problem Solving Tracker Application

 ## Programming language used was JavaFX and jfoenix library